aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 - `sessionType` (Linux only): `virtual` or `console` [NICE DCV sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions.html#managing-sessions-intro).
 Default is `virtual` with *multi-user.target* as default systemd target.
 Selecting `console` will change systemd default to *graphical.target*.
 GPU driver installation may be available for some distros.
 Refer to [Console and virtual sessions](#console-and-virtual-sessions) and [GPU driver installation](#gpu-driver-installation) sections below for more details
 - `teslaDriverVersion` (Linux only): [Tesla driver version](https://docs.nvidia.com/datacenter/tesla/index.html) to install when `console-with-Tesla_runfile_Driver` option is selected under `sessionType`

-Continue **Next** with [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html), [Review](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-review.html) settings, and click **Create Stack** to launch your stack.
+Continue **Next** with [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html), [Review Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-review.html), and click **Submit** to launch your stack.

 It may take more than 30 minutes to provision the EC2 instance.
 After your stack has been successfully created, its status changes to **CREATE_COMPLETE**.